History of banking: Mesopotamia and Persia

 More information comes from the code commissioned by Hammurabi, king of Babylon c.
 1792–1750 BCE.
 Law 100 stipulated that repayment of a loan by a debtor to a creditor was to be on a schedule with a maturity date specified in written contractual terms.
 Law 122 stipulated that a depositor of gold, silver, or other property must present all articles and a signed contract of bailment to a notary before depositing the articles with a banker, and Law 123 stipulated that a banker was discharged of any liability from a contract of bailment if the notary denied the existence of the contract.
 Law 124 stipulated that a depositor with a notarized contract of bailment was entitled to redeem the entirety of their deposit, and Law 125 stipulated that a banker was liable for replacement of deposits stolen while in their possession.

 Cuneiform records of the house of Egibi of Babylonia describe the family's financial activities as having occurred sometime after 1000 BCE and ending sometime during the reign of Darius I. These records suggest a "lending house" (Silver 2002), a family engaging in "professional banking..."
 (Dandamaev et al. 2004), and economic activities similar to modern deposit banking.
 Another interpretation is that the family's activities are better described as entrepreneurship rather than banking (Wunsch 2007).
-The Murashu family apparently took part in providing credit(Moshenskyi 2008).
+The Murashu family apparently took part in providing credit (Moshenskyi 2008).

 Asia Minor

-From the fourth millennia previously agricultural settlements began administrative activities.
+From the fourth millennium previously agricultural settlements began administrative activities.

 The temple of Artemis at Ephesus was the largest depository of Asia.
-A pot-hoard dated to 600 BCE was found in excavations by The British Museum during 1904.
+A pot hoard dated to 600 BCE was found in excavations by The British Museum during 1904.
 During the time of the cessation of the first Mithridatic war, the entire debt being held at the time was annulled by the council.
-Mark Anthony is recorded to have stolen from the deposits on occasion.
+Mark Antony is recorded to have stolen from the deposits on occasion.
 The temple served as a depository for Aristotle, Caesar, Dio Chrysostomus, Plautus, Plutarch, Strabo and Xenophon.

 The temple to Apollo in Didyma was constructed sometime in the 6th century.
 A large sum of gold was deposited within the treasury at the time by king Croesus.

 India

 In ancient India there are evidences of loans from the Vedic period (beginning 1750 BCE).
-Later during the Maurya dynasty (321 to 185 BCE), an instrument called adesha was in use, which was an order on a banker desiring him to pay the money of the note to a third person, which corresponds to the definition of a bill of exchange as we understand it today.
+Later during the Maurya dynasty (321–185 BCE), an instrument called adesha was in use, which was an order on a banker desiring him to pay the money of the note to a third person, which corresponds to the definition of a bill of exchange as we understand it today.
 During the Buddhist period, there was considerable use of these instruments.
 Merchants in large towns gave letters of credit to one another.

 China

-Main : History of banking in China

-In ancient China, starting in the Qin Dynasty (221 to 206 BCE), Chinese currency developed with the introduction of standardized coins that allowed easier trade across China, and led to development of letters of credit.
+In ancient China, starting in the Qin dynasty (221–206 BCE), Chinese currency developed with the introduction of standardized coins that allowed easier trade across China, and led to development of letters of credit.
 These letters were issued by merchants who acted in ways that today we would understand as banks.